ajinkyakolhe112/Vision-101---Cohort-1/slides/week 1 - slides.md

 2. Keep it simple.
 Easy to read & understand
 3. Use Programming like elements.
 Easy to convert in code
 4. Before writing code, write it's pesudocode

+Libraries & Functions & Functions Arguments
+- There are many ways to write anything.
+Model can be written in at least 10 different ways.
+Dataset can be written in 10 different ways.
+- Like a language, you can write in any way.
+But the most beautiful way of writing, is the code which is easy to understand.

+Scale of AI vs Scale of Natural Intelligence
+- 1x.
+1000000 Natural Intelligence
+- 1x.
+1000x improvement in AI Algorithms.
+100x improvement in Hardware.
+100x improvement in Data.